 - 1. Make an initial record of the information related to the concern. - 2.
-Report it to the DSL immediately. - 3.
+Report it immediately to the DSL, or the DDSL in their absence, and also inform the respective Safeguarding Officer. - 3.
 The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available. - 4.
-Make an accurate record as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - dates and times of their observations; - dates and times of any discussions in which they were involved; - any injuries; - explanations given by the child/adult; - rationale for decision making and action taken; - any actual words or phrases used by the child; and - the records must be signed and dated by the author/or equivalent on electronic based records and handed to the DSL.
+Make an accurate record as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - dates and times of their observations: - dates and times of any discussions in which they were involved; - any injuries; - explanations given by the child/adult; - rationale for decision making and action taken; - any actual words or phrases used by the child; and - the records must be signed and dated by the author/or equivalent on electronic based records and handed to the DSL.